Gated Relational Alignment via Confidence-based Distillation for Efficient VLMs: Experiments

 \subsection{Main Results}

-We evaluate GRACE on two representative VLM families: LLaVA-1.5 and Qwen2-VL.
+We evaluate GRACE on: LLaVA-1.5 and Qwen2-VL.
 For LLaVA-1.5, we use the 13B model as teacher and 7B as student; for Qwen2-VL, we use 7B as teacher and 2B as student.
 The main text presents LLaVA-1.5 results; Qwen2-VL experiments are provided in Appendix~\ref{sec:additional_qwen} (Table~\ref{tab:qwen_quant}).

 \textbf{Knowledge Distillation Performance.} Table~\ref{tab:main_kd} compares GRACE with state-of-the-art knowledge distillation methods on LLaVA-1.5.
-GRACE achieves 69.0\% average accuracy, representing a \textbf{3.8\% improvement over the baseline} that closely approaches the 13B teacher (69.1\%).
+GRACE achieves 69.0\% average accuracy, representing a \textbf{2.5\% improvement over the baseline} that closely approaches the 13B teacher (69.1\%).
 Notably, GRACE outperforms both MoVE-KD-v1.1~\cite{cao2025move} and HAWAII~\cite{wang2025hawaii} by 0.5\% absolute, despite these methods employing more complex architectures.
 MoVE-KD uses multi-teacher distillation with LoRA mixture-of-experts, while HAWAII incorporates multiple vision encoders.
-In particular, GRACE achieves substantial gains on TextVQA (+0.9\% over MoVE-KD, +1.8\% over HAWAII) and ScienceQA (+1.9\% over MoVE-KD, +1.2\% over HAWAII).
+In particular, GRACE achieves substantial gains on TextVQA (+3.2\% over MoVE-KD, +2.8\% over HAWAII) and ScienceQA (+2.4\% over MoVE-KD, +1.2\% over HAWAII).
 These results validate that confidence-gated distillation combined with relational alignment can effectively transfer teacher knowledge without requiring complex multi-teacher frameworks.

 \textbf{Quantization Performance.} Table~\ref{tab:main_quant} evaluates GRACE under different bit-widths against PTQ and QAT baselines.
-At 8-bit precision, GRACE achieves 68.3\%, surpassing the full-precision baseline by 2.7\%.
-At 4-bit, PTQ methods exhibit significant degradation (RTN: $-$2.0\%, AWQ: $-$1.4\%), while vanilla QAT only partially recovers performance (65.9\%, $-$0.9\%).
-In contrast, \textbf{our 4-bit GRACE attains 67.2\%, exceeding the BF16 baseline by 1.1\%} and outperforming AWQ and QAT by 1.6\% and 1.3\% absolute, respectively.
+At 8-bit precision, GRACE achieves 68.3\%, surpassing the full-precision baseline by 1.8\%.
+At 4-bit, PTQ methods exhibit significant degradation (RTN: $-$1.3\%, AWQ: $-$0.9\%), while vanilla QAT only partially recovers performance (65.9\%, $-$0.6\%).
+In contrast, \textbf{our 4-bit GRACE attains 67.2\%, exceeding the BF16 baseline by 0.7\%} and outperforming AWQ and QAT by 1.6\% and 1.3\% absolute, respectively.
 These results demonstrate that joint optimization of distillation and quantization enables representations inherently robust to aggressive low-bit compression.